mjung4/UCIHAR_Project/README.md

 write.table() using row.name=FALSE

-Creates the new file "featureMean.txt" on base of feature_mean_std_average The file is created in the workindg directory fo R
+Creates the new file "featureMean.txt" on base of feature_mean_std_average The file is created in the workindg directory of R.